 This is where it gets touchy for most people.
 Sex.
 Most of us just don’t even know what to do with that word.

 We don’t talk about it at home because let’s be honest; it’s awkward.
 Parents don’t want to talk about it to children because the details are just too “inappropriate.”
 To kids, sex is a dirty word.
-We don’t want to talk about it at church because we don’t like the churches standards and as I hear so many people say, “the church is full of hypocrites anyway,” right?
+People are hardly inclined to discuss their latest finds on sites like porn7.xxx at their next friend get-together.
+We don’t want to talk about it at church because we don’t like the church’s standards and as I hear so many people say, “the church is full of hypocrites anyway,” right?
 Personally, I disagree, but you are free to have your own opinion on that matter.

 Today though, we aren’t going to talk about opinions.
 Today we are going to talk about the facts; about what is.
 And we are going to answer this question: